-Born in Germany in 1849, Gilbert F. Heublein was a prominent hotelier and restaurateur in Hartford, Connecticut.
-He was also a successful food and liquor distributor and is credited with bringing A-1 Steak Sauce and Smirnoff to the United States.
+German-born Gilbert F. Heublein was a prominent hotelier and restaurateur in Hartford.
+He was also a successful food and liquor distributor.
+He is credited with bringing A-1 Steak Sauce and Smirnoff Vodka to the United States.

-As promised to his wife, in 1914 Heublein built a six-story, German-style mansion atop Talcott Mountain on 350 acres of land.
+As promised, in 1914 Heublein built a six-story, German-style mansion atop Talcott Mountain.
 Known now as Heublein Tower, the home served as a summer retreat and entertainment venue for weekend guests.
-The Tower was state-of-the-art built to withstand winds gusts of more than 100 miles per hour and included a five‑passenger elevator considered to be the first home elevator in Connecticut.
+The Tower was state-of-the-art, built to withstand winds gusts of more than 100 miles per hour.
+It included a five passenger elevator considered to be the first home elevator in Connecticut.

 Ryan, Bill.
 “Tower of Romance, Tower of History.”
 New York Times, January 13, 1999.

 Gilbert Heublein, Public Domain